Julia-Tempering/Pigeons.jl/docs/src/pt.md

 [Algorithm 4 of Syed et al., 2021](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssb.12464), has a generalized implementation in [`run!()](@ref).

-In the following we discuss different facets of these algorithms.
+In the following we discuss different facets of these (meta-)algorithms.

 ### Storage in PT algorithms